Navaneethan-Datascience/Ecommerce_Data_pipeline/README.md

 ## Architecture and Folder Structure

-The repository follows a simple medallion-style layout (raw, processed, curated) commonly used in modern data lakehouse architectures.[web:9][web:10]
+The repository follows a simple medallion-style layout (raw, processed, curated) commonly used in modern data lakehouse architectures.

 ```bash
 Ecommerce_pipeline/